sonicle-webtop/webtop-core/src/main/client/extjs/classic/README.md

 --wt-theme-color-surface-l2       : Surface – Color for backgrounds at L2
 --wt-theme-color-surface-l2-inv   : Surface – Color for backgrounds at L2 inverted
 --wt-theme-color-surface-l3       : Surface – Color for backgrounds at L3
+--wt-theme-color-surface-l4       : Surface – Color for backgrounds at L4
 --wt-theme-color-surface-on-1     : On surface (primary) – Text and icons against any base surface color --wt-theme-color-surface-on-2     : On surface (secondary) – Text and icons with lower-emphasis against any base surface color
 --wt-theme-color-surface-on-3     : On surface (tertiary) – Text and icons with low-emphasis against any base surface color